creativeprojects/resticprofile/docs/content/monitoring/prometheus.md

 ---
 title: "Prometheus"
+slug: prometheus
-weight: 5
+weight: 10
+tags: [ "monitoring" ]
 ---

-resticprofile can generate a prometheus file, or send the report to a push gateway.
-For now, only a `backup` command will generate a report.
-Here's a configuration example with both options to generate a file and send to a push gateway:
+Resticprofile can generate a Prometheus file or send the report to a Pushgateway.
+Currently, only the `backup` command generates a report.
+Below is a configuration example for generating a file and sending it to a Pushgateway:

 {{< tabs groupid="config-with-json" >}}
 {{% tab title="toml" %}}